 - Be mindful that you have the hormone Relaxin rushing through your body (particularly as you get later in the pregnancy) which means you may be more flexible but this can actually be dangerous as you can lose stability in your joints and ligaments.
 Don’t go further in backbends, forward bends etc than you would have done pre-pregnancy.

 - Don’t do any closed twists, even in the first trimester when you don’t have a belly yet.
 So Parivrtta Banarasana, Ardha Matsyendrasana, Parivrtta Utkatasana should all be done open (twisting away from the knee) or without placing the hands at heart centre and twisting deeply.
-See this Yoga Journal article for details on contraindicated twists.

 - Once your belly pops out you can do cat/cow with variations lifting arms and legs instead of the prone back bends (Bhujangasana, Salabhasana, Dhanurasana etc).

 - After about 30 weeks don’t lie on your back for too long, you can take Savasana lying on your left side.
 Note: This is also the best sleeping position as it relieves pressure from the weight of the baby on your Vena Cava (main vein that carries blood from your lower body back to your heart) and also encourages the baby into the optimal position for birth (head down, spine towards your belly button and bottom on the maternal left).